oi-analytics/argentina-transport/README.md

 ## Configuration

 The location of data and output files are configured by a `config.json` file.
-Copy `config.template.json` and edit the file path details to locate the files on your system.
+To point the scripts to the shared folder locations:
+- copy `config.template.json` to `config.json`
+- edit `config.json` to provide the paths to your working copy of your system directories (scripts may assume that file locations within the shared folders are consistent)
+  - `incoming_data`: /incoming_data
+  - `data`: /data
+  - `figures`: /figures
+  - `output`: /results

 Note that on Windows, you will need to use double backslashes (`\\`) in the file paths, for
 example: